DavidCPorter/janus-framework/README.md

 ### OVERVIEW

 Sapa provides an automation tool for deploying and benchmarking SolrCloud and Elastic search engines.
 The overarching purpose of this project is to provide a framework for quickly discovering optimal deployment strategies given organizational constraints.
 Search engine config state space is incredibly large (fig1).
 Consequentially, tuning these apps for performance requires a lot of guesswork since there is no silver bullet when it comes to the best configuration.
-If you ask 10 domain experts what the best settings are for optimal performance of x, you will be hammered with 10 "it depends", which can be frustrating.
-Sapa takes the guesswork out of performance tuning by providing a tight feedback loop on your deployment strategies out of the box.
+Sapa takes the guesswork out of performance tuning by providing a tight feedback loop on your deployment strategies.
 If you have been diagnosed with "search engine configuration fatigue", or suspect there are performance bottlenecks and want to efficiently explore all your options?...
 SAPA is the tool for you.

  fig 1 | notes
  ---- | ----